hexatomic/hexatomic/docs/dev/src/technologies.md

 Documentation for Hexatomic includes user, developer, and maintainer documentation, as well as API documentation.
 All textual documentation is written in the **Markdown** markup language and compiled to an online book using **mdbook**.
-API documentation is compiled from **JavaDoc** comments in the source code and compiled to HTML using [TODO].
+API documentation is compiled from **JavaDoc** comments in the source code and compiled to HTML using the **Apache Maven Javadoc Plugin**.

 ### Technologies